Odawara District

 Shinako said to her sister, "I told you he had a new companion."

-"Do-itashimashite," they replied.
-Shinako said to Matlock, "Why don't you come over sometime and meet our parents?"
+Matlock shook their hands.
+Shinako said, “Why don’t you come over sometime and meet our parents?”

 "To play," added Michiko.